ElianaMDiaz/Inventory-Management-System/README.md

 # Inventory Management System

 ## Overview
-This project is a bash script-based inventory management system designed for educational purposes in the Systems Programming course.
+This project is a bash script-based inventory management system.
 The script allows users to manage inventory items through basic CRUD operations — create, read, update, and delete.
 Each item's information is stored in individual text files within a local directory, emphasizing fundamental file handling and shell scripting techniques.

 ## Features
 - **Create**: Add new inventory items with details such as item name, quantity, and description.